Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 }
 ```

-## Final optimizations
+## Optimizing for known sizes

 Our current version of `bubble_sort` has to compute the size of the collection to sort prior to the actual sort.
-This is not optimal since some containers such as [`std::list`][std-list] know their size and can provide it in O(1) time, while computing the distance between two iterators would be O(n) time. **cpp-sort** makes it possible to easily use this information: the function [`utility::size`][utility-size] takes a container and returns the result of the member function `size` if the container has one, or `std::distance(std::begin(container), std::end(container))` otherwise.
+This is not optimal since some containers such as [`std::list`][std-list] know their size and can provide it in O(1) time, while computing the distance between two list iterators would take O(n) time. **cpp-sort** makes it possible to easily use this information: the function [`utility::size`][utility-size] takes a container and returns the result of the member function `.size()` if the container has one, or `std::distance(std::begin(container), std::end(container))` otherwise.
 This tool allows us to rewrite `bubble_sort` and `bubble_sorter` so that they can take advantage of this information when available:

 ```cpp
 template<typename ForwardIterator, typename Compare>